erfur/erfur.github.io/_posts/2022-07-11-frida-mysterypi.md

 }
 ```

-The exports can be called from python side with a couple lines:
+The exports can be called from python side with a couple lines (notice that api
+names are converted into snake case automatically):

 ```python
 api = script.exports